 I would recommend covering your pan if you can so the bubbles don’t leave their mark on your stovetop.
 The longer you allow this to cook, the more flavor you will develop.
 Allow the sauce to cool before topping your pizzas or the heat will make your crusts soggy.

-Homemade Pizza Sauce
+Vegan Pizza Sauce

 - Deep Frying pan

 - In a deep frypan, heat the olive oil over medium heat.

 - Add the crushed garlic to the hot oil and sauté for about a minute.
 Be cautious not to overcook it, as burnt garlic can give your sauce an unpleasant bitter taste.